 Learn and practice meditation in beautiful monasteries

-Watch the Architectural marvels from different countries from the world
+Watch the Architectural marvels from different countries of the world

-Get some knowledge about Buddhism in the oldest library in Lumbini
+Get some knowledge about Buddhism is the oldest library in Lumbini

-Reflect on World Peace watching the Peace Flame which has been burning for years
+Reflect on World Peace by watching the Peace Flame which has been burning for years

 Learn about ancient history through the Ruins that have been excavated from ancient times